themohitnair/crawl/README.md

 # crawl
-An AI-based tool that can crawl through a website and summarize the content.
+A locally-run AI-based tool that can crawl through a website and summarize the content.